camwestwood/xapi/recipes/attendance/attendance.md

 ```

 ### Result
+The `result` component is used to indicate facts about the agent's attendance or non-attendance.

-The result.completion must be set to true or false, indicating if the Actor attended the event.
+The result.completion must be set to true if the Actor attended the event, or false otherwise.
 The extension [attendance_late](/vocabulary.md#attendance-late) can be set to 1 if the Actor did not attend the event on time.
 [Attendance_category](/vocabulary.md#attendance-category) can be used to express additional detail, for example whether lateness was extreme or condoned, or to provide the source system attendance type code (as might be recorded in a conventional paper register).
+The values which may be used for the attendance_category are not constrained, and may be those used in the source system.

 <table>
 	<tr><th>Property [cardinality]</th><th>Description</th><th>Data type</th></tr>
 	<tr>
 		<td>result.completion [1]</td>
-		<td>When set to "true", result.completion indicates that the learner attended the event. "false" indicates that the learner did not attend the event.</td>
+		<td>When set to "true", result.completion indicates that the learner attended the event, "false" indicates that the learner did not attend the event.</td>
 		<td>Boolean</td>
 	</tr>
 	<tr>
 		<td><a href="vocabulary.md#attendance-late">http://result.extension.http://xapi.jisc.ac.uk/attendance_late</a> [0..1]</td>
-		<td>When set to 1, indicates the person was late.</td>
+		<td>When set to 1, indicates the person was recorded as being late.</td>
 <td>Integer 0/1.
 1 for late</td>
 	</tr>
 	<tr>